roy98102/levi/README.markdown

 ## Integration procedure.

 We are using the *Integration Manager* workflow [Figure 5-2](http://progit.org/book/ch5-1.html).
-I will write some notes on that after I test it.

 1. Develop a feature in a branch.

         git checkout -b feature master
+        # Code, commit, code, commit, ...

 1. When done, push the branch to your GitHub repo.